Marissa was sporting deep, dark bags under her eyes the following morning.

 “Oh, He most definitely was.”

 She left her father’s study with a pounding headache.
 He hadn’t told her anything helpful.
 Her mother was worse.
 The woman didn’t even entertain any of her questions.
 She wanted to try her hand at Butch again, but he was nowhere to be found.

 The only comforting thing was that her sister was probably fine wherever she was.
 No wonder her father was so carefree about her being missing.
 He knew where she was…or so it seemed.
 How do you know, but not know something?

 It was impossible for her to sleep that night.
 For one, she was over thinking the possibilities of the situation at hand and secondly, she was terrified that someone might be watching her.
 What could someone possibly want with her that would lead them to go as far as to murder someone?
 Did it have something to do with Shawn?
 She wished she had asked her father about him before she left his study, but at the time, it didn’t occur to her.

 The weeks that followed were nothing less than strange.
 Her father was distant as was Butch.
 Neither of them attended her graduation.
-The only excuse they offered was that something came up that demanded their attention, something that was apparently more important than your own daughter’s graduation.
-What happened to all those talk of safety?
-Suddenly she didn’t need a body guard?
+The only excuse they offered was that something came up that demanded their attention, something that was apparently more important than his own daughter’s graduation.
+What happened to all those talks of safety?
+Suddenly she didn’t need a bodyguard?

 It was a late Saturday evening when things went even further downhill.
 She was about to enter the kitchen, in hopes of getting some tea to help her fall asleep—she was starting to think she was developing insomnia—when she heard voices coming from inside.